-Action Date Summary The Authority met with the Fernandeño Tataviam Band of Mission Indians.
-August 2019 On August 29, 2019, the Authority met with the Fernandeño Tataviam Band of Mission Indians per the tribe's request to provide program status update and additional information regarding NEPA assignment.
-The Authority and the tribe discussed the selection of the Palmdale to Burbank route that avoids Blum Ranch and additional measures underway to address Una Lake.
-The Authority followed up with the Fernandeño Tataviam Band of Mission Indians regarding the meeting.
-September 2019 The tribe had no comment on the meeting minutes from the August 29, 2019, meeting.
-The Authority hosted a teleconference with interested tribes.
+Action Date Summary The Authority hosted a teleconference with interested tribes.
 October 2019 The Authority held a teleconference to discuss topics of importance to tribes.
 Mr. Rushing informed the tribes of the revised FOE in preparation for changes to the Bakersfield to Palmdale alignment to avoid the César E. Chávez National Monument.
 Colin Rambo (Tejon Indian Tribe) asked if the Authority would continue work on the Bakersfield to Palmdale Project Section; Mr. Rushing responded that the Authority is committed to completing the environmental documents.
 No questions or comments regarding the César E. Chávez National Monument or "3 Peaks" were received.
-The Authority hosted a teleconference with interested tribes.
-October 2020 The Authority held a teleconference to discuss comments received on the draft MOA and treatment plans.
-Mr. Rushing informed the tribes of the Section 106 FOE Addendum to address changes to the APE as a result of the engineering and design refinements made since the completion of the FOE in April 2020.